 Compensation.
-As President of FFA, the compensation for Mr. Hakopian consists of base salary and bonus, which is paid in recognition of attaining certain personal and corporate objectives.
-The bonus may include cash and/or stock based compensation.
 Messrs.
 Garrison, Speron and Jones each receive a base salary and bonus, which is paid in recognition of attaining certain personal and corporate objectives.
 The bonus may include cash and/or stock based compensation.
 All eligible employees can participate in First Foundation Inc.'s 401(k) plan, group life, health and disability plans.